jbiatek/BSGRulebook/rulebook.md

 1. Move one space area closer to the nearest civilian ship.
 If two such space areas are equal in distance, the raider moves clockwise.
 1. If there are no civilian ships, the raider attacks Galactica.

 Scar is a special raider.
 He can only be destroyed as the result of a die roll of 7 or 8.
 Modifiers to die rolls are allowed, so a roll of 6 with "Strategic Planning" would destroy Scar.
 If a nuke allows raiders to be destroyed, he can be chosen only if the die roll was a 7 or 8.
 If a game effect allows you to destroy a raider without a die roll, Scar cannot be chosen.
 If a game effect includes a roll to see "how many" raiders to destroy, Scar can be chosen only if that roll was a 7 or an 8.
-Kat's "Hot Shot" ability skips the die roll, and so cannot be used to destroy Scar.
+Kat's "Hot Shot" ability skips the die roll entirely, and so cannot be used to destroy Scar.

 #### Heavy raiders and Centurions
 When heavy raiders are activated, do *all* of the following: